mmikowski/powercss/README.md

 Prerequisites
 -------------
-A modern browser, e.g. IE9+.
-Chrome or Firefox preferred.
+A modern browser like Chrome or Firefox.
+IE9+ is also supported for the Luddite in your soul or boardroom.

 Implementation
 --------------